Yoomee/docs/rails_development/index.md

 Most of the dev team are using https://atom.io/ because David says so.
 It's very cool too.

+##### GitHub

+Most people seem to be using [GitHub Mac](https://mac.github.com/) for managing git commits.

 ##### Gitx

-It's recommended you use Gitx for managing git commits.
+Some other people use Gitx for managing git commits.

 1. Use _GitX-dev (rowanj fork)_ from http://rowanj.github.io/gitx/
 2. Enable Terminal Usage from the GitX application menu.